-While it is looking good in New Jersey, officials are concerned that the online casinos bill could come under some additional legal scrutiny.
+While it is looking good in New Jersey, officials are concerned that the bill could come under some additional legal scrutiny.
 The bill directly conflicts with the Unlawful Internet Gambling Enforcement Act, which went into effect earlier this year.
 But states can make their own laws, and some believe that the new law could be exempt from conflicting federal law, should it pass in New Jersey.

 The bill was amended recently to disallow out-of-state betters from playing on the New Jersey sites.
 It also disallows international customers from playing on the sites.
 The inclusion of international players sparked concerns that the bill would violate international trade laws.

 The new online poker bill being that Sen. Harry Reid (D-Nev.) is attempting to push through Congress could leave smaller casinos in a financial lurch.